story60247

 EW That means the day’s half done, already.

-She looks marginally impressed.
+She looks the tiniest bit impressed.

 JN The boy can learn.
 Its a miracle.